 3.3.2 When reviewing Green Belt boundaries, the original purposes of Green Belt as set out in the National Planning Policy Framework will be an important consideration, in particular, the need to prevent coalescence and maintain openness.
-Nottinghamshire and Derbyshire County Councils undertook a review of the Green Belt in 2006, and this provides some guidance as to relative importance of different Green Belt purposes around the whole of Greater Nottingham.
+Nottinghamshire and Derbyshire County Councils undertook a review of the Green Belt in 2006, and this provides some guidance as to the relative importance of different Green Belt purposes around the whole of Greater Nottingham.
 It highlighted that the area between Nottingham and Derby is overall the most sensitive area of Green Belt, in relation to the purposes of Green Belt set out in government policy, and was taken into consideration in the preparation of the Appraisal of Sustainable Urban Extensions Study, Tribal, 2008, and the Sustainable Locations for Growth Study, Tribal, 2010

-3.3.3 This study therefore informed the reasoning for the Aligned Core Strategies allocating or indicating locations for Sustainable Urban Extensions, and the development decisions for key settlements identified for growth.
-For the Sustainable Urban Extension at Field Farm, the revised Green Belt boundary is shown on the Proposals Map.
-For the strategic locations and for Key Settlements identified for growth named in Policy 2, the principle of Green Belt boundary review is accepted.
-The detailed boundaries will be defined through Development Plan Documents.
-Other amendments to Green Belt boundaries are likely to be minor revisions responding to local circumstances.
+3.3.3 This studyThese studies therefore informed the reasoning for the Aligned Core Strategies allocating or indicating locations for Sustainable Urban Extensions, and the development decisions for key settlements identified for growth.
+For the Sustainable Urban Extension at Field Farm, the revised Green Belt boundary is shown on the Proposals Policies Map.
+For the edge of the main built up area strategic locations, and for Key Settlements identified for growth named in Policy 2, the principle of Green Belt boundary reviews is accepted.
+The detailed boundaries will be defined through Development Plan Documentspart 2 Local Plans.
+Other amendments to Green Beltboundaries are likely to be minor revisions responding to local circumstances.Some Green Belt releases may also be needed at the other villages to meet local growth needs and there may also be some minor amendments to the Green Belt as a consequence or for additional defensible boundary reasons.
+Both of these will also be through part 2 Local Plans.